Other tolls, which are available for specific requirements, are listed below for 1 April 2023 to 31 March 2024.

 - Outboard Motor Toll

-Membership of the BCU includes usage of the Broads navigation area, at no extra cost, provided that at all times your membership sticker is displayed on the canoe and your membership card is carried with you.
+Membership of British Canoeing includes usage of the Broads navigation area, at no extra cost, provided that confirmation of membership is carried at all times.

 - Great Yarmouth and Lowestoft Harbours